monkslc/hyperpolyglot/README.md

 # hyperpolyglot
 ### A fast programming language detector.
 Hyperpolyglot is a port of Github's [Linguist](https://github.com/github/linguist) Ruby library to Rust.
 Hyperpolyglot supports detecting the programming language of a file or detecting the programming language makeup of a directory.
-For more details on how the language detection is done, see the linguist [README](https://github.com/github/linguist/blob/master/README.md).
+For more details on how the language detection is done, see the [Linguist](https://github.com/github/linguist) [README](https://github.com/github/linguist/blob/master/README.md).

 ### CLI
 **Installing**